WCBI-TV: History

 When WCBI signed on-the-air July 13, 1956, it was the first television station in North Mississippi.
 The station was owned by Birney Imes, Jr., a Columbus businessman and publisher of the Commercial Dispatch newspaper.
 The station's call letters come from his initials.
 It had studios in a cement block building surrounded by a group of mobile homes in a pasture off MS 12 just east of Columbus.
 For the first 23 years of its history, WCBI carried programming from all three major networks—CBS, NBC and ABC.
 However, it has always been a primary CBS affiliate, except from 1977 to 1979 when it was a primary ABC affiliate; it returned to CBS in anticipation of Meridian station WTOK, which was carried on Columbus cable systems, joining ABC in early 1980.
 During the late-1950s, it was also briefly affiliated with the NTA Film Network.

 NBC disappeared from the schedule in 1979 after WTVA (channel 9) in Tupelo expanded its city-grade signal to include Columbus.
-WCBI continued to carry some ABC programs until 1983 when WVSB (channel 27, now Fox affiliate WLOV-TV) began operations.
+WCBI continued to carry some ABC programs until 1983 when WVSB (channel 27, now sister station WLOV-TV) began operations.

 The station remained in its rural location for more than thirty years.
 In the early 1990s, Frank Imes (Birney's son) supervised the renovation of the former Egger's Department Store in downtown Columbus.
-Live broadcasting began at the new facility on October 25, 1993 with News 4 at 6.
+Live broadcasting began at the new facility on October 25, 1993, with News 4 at 6.

 WCBI began broadcasting a full-power digital signal in March 2000 on UHF channel 35.
 By early September 2002, it was broadcasting three digital signals including CBS in high definition on DT1.
 On DT2 was a standard definition UPN channel known on air as "UPN Mississippi" that was the first digital affiliate of the network in the country; the UPN affiliation was previously held by both WLOV and W22BS.
 A 24-hour local weather station was located on DT3 known on-air as "WCBI WeatherCheck" and provided as part of The Local AccuWeather Channel.

 In November 2003, Imes Communications sold WCBI to current owner Morris Multimedia with the sale closing on January 14 of the next year.
 It was the last remaining station of Imes' once-sizable smaller-market broadcasting group.
 The Commercial Dispatch remains under Imes family ownership to this day.

 On September 5, 2006, the UPN Mississippi subchannel was relaunched as "My Mississippi", affiliating with MyNetworkTV as part of the merger of UPN and The WB.
-Thirteen days later on September 18, the weather subchannel on DT3 was converted to a CW affiliate as "North Mississippi CW".
+Thirteen days later on September 18, the weather subchannel on DT3 was converted to a CW+ affiliate as "North Mississippi CW".

+On February 1, 2024, it was announced that the Fox affiliation would move from WLOV to WCBI-DT2 the next day.
+WLOV would assume WCBI-DT3's CW Plus affiliation.
+The MyNetworkTV affiliation moved to digital subchannel 4.3 to replace its CW+ affiliation, and 4.2 was upgraded to Fox's recommended 720p format.
+Prior to 2024, the subchannel has been broadcast in 4:3 SD.